momentumlearn/course/phase3-fe/react-forms.md

 category: phase3-fe
 parent: Phase 3 Front End
 nav_order: 7
-published: true
+published: false
 ---

-## Objectives
+## 🎯 Objectives

 - React Trivia review
-- Follow up on yesterday's project planning
 - How to work with forms in React
-- Git Workflow
+- Plan for collaborative project

-## 🎯 Collaborative Project
+## 🏗️ Collaborative Project

-Today you should plan how to begin writing code for this project.
-Consider writing code together as a pair to get started ([here is a good template for pairing](https://tuple.app/pair-programming-guide/template)).
+Today we begin the project we'll work on for the rest of the phase.
+Read [today's post]({% link news.md %}) for more details.

+Meet with your teammates and plan the team project.
+You should have detailed wireframes, an idea of user flow (how your user interacts with your UI), and a plan for components done by tomorrow.

+Start with: What does my user see when they first land on this page?
+What will they do?
+What happens next?
+Draw sketches of each "screen" the user sees, and diagram how the UI changes when something happens.

+🚫 **No writing code yet**!
+Today is for planning only.
+We'll cover working together on GitHub tomorrow.

 ## 📖 Read | 📺 Watch | 🎧 Listen